Skip to main content

 How Agent Node Registration Works

 Agent nodes are registered with a websocket connection initiated by the k3s agent process, and the connection is maintained by a client-side load balancer running as part of the agent process.
-This load-balancer maintains stable connections to all servers in the cluster, providing a connection to the apiserver that tolerates outages of individual servers.
+Initially, the agent connects to the supervisor (and kube-apiserver) via the local load-balancer on port 6443.
+The load-balancer maintains a dynamic list of server endpoints, and uses these as the back-end target pool for the local load-balancer.
+The default (and initially only) endpoint is seeded by the hostname from the --server address.
+Once connected to the cluster, the agent retrieves a list of kube-apiserver addresses from the Kubernetes service endpoint list in the default namespace.
+Endpoint addresses are synced to the load-balancer, which then maintains stable connections to all servers in the cluster, providing a connection to the kube-apiserver that tolerates outages of individual servers.

 If the /etc/rancher/node directory of an agent is removed, or you wish to rejoin a node using an existing name, the node should be deleted from the cluster.
 This will clean up both the old node entry, and the node password secret, and allow the node to (re)join the cluster.